keboola/connection-docs/storage/byodb/snowflake-secure-data-sharing/index.md

 The process involves two roles: the Producer and the Consumer.

 Producer: The Snowflake account that owns and shares the data.
 Consumer: The Snowflake account that accesses the shared data.
+This account has to be used in Keboola as [BYODB](https://help.keboola.com/storage/byodb/#main-header)

 ## Producer Workflow

 ### 1. Create a Share
-Use `CREATE SHARE` to set up a share.
-Initially, the share is an empty container waiting for objects and accounts to be added.
+Use `CREATE SHARE` to set up a Share.
+Initially, the Share is an empty container waiting for objects and accounts to be added.

 ```sql
 CREATE SHARE <SHARE_NAME>;